filecoin-project/lotus-docs/content/en/lotus/manage/manage-fil/index.md

 Keep your addresses' private keys safe!
 Do not share them with anyone!
 Store them in a secure location!
 {{< /alert >}}

-You can export and re-import a wallet, including a different Lotus node.
+You can export a wallet from a Lotus node, and re-import it to a different Lotus node.
 Use `wallet export` to export an address from a node:

 ```shell
 lotus wallet export <address> > <address>.key